What is needed to issue a marriage license?

-(1) Both applicants may take a premarital preparation course given by a provider registered with the clerk of court and receive a $25.00 discount on their marriage license.
-The provider will give the applicants a certificate showing completion of the course, and this certificate must be presented to the marriage license department when applying for a license.
-Please refer to the Fees and Charges section for the discounted fee.
+Both applicants may take a premarital preparation course given by a provider registered with the Clerk of Court and Comptroller to receive a $25.00 discount on the marriage license fee and waive the three day waiting period.
+The provider must give the applicants a certificate of completion for the course, which must be presented to the marriage license clerk when applying for the license.
+For fee information, please refer to the Fees and Charges section listed in the Quick Links on the homepage.

-(2) Florida residents not wishing to take the marriage preparation course will not receive the discount and there will be a three-day waiting period from the date of application to issuance of the license.
-Please refer to the Fees and Charges section for the cost of a license.
+Applicants not wishing to take the marriage preparation course will not qualify for the discounted fee and a three-day waiting period will apply before the license becomes effective after the issue date.
+For fee information, please refer to the Fees and Charges section listed in the Quick Links on the homepage.

 Florida marriage licenses are valid for 60 days from the effective date.
-The marriage license must be returned to the Clerk's Office for recording within 10 days after the marriage is performed.
+The marriage license must be returned to the Marriage License department within 10 days of the date of marriage.

-To obtain a license without parental consent, both parties must be at least 18 years of age.
-If either applicant is under the age of 18 years but at least 17 years of age, the license cannot be issued unless the parents or guardian of the minor provides a sworn, written consent form and a certified copy of the minor’s birth certificate; and the older party to the marriage is not more than 2 years older than the younger party to the marriage, based on the dates of birth of the applicants.
-Parental consent is not required, however, if both parents of the minor are deceased or the minor has been married previously.
-Consent forms are available in the department.
+To obtain a marriage license without parental consent, both parties must be 18 years of age or older.
+If either applicant is under the age of 18, but at least 17 years of age, the license cannot be issued unless the parents or guardian of the minor completes a sworn, written consent form and provides a certified copy of the minor’s birth certificate; the older party to the marriage is not more than 2 years older than the younger party to the marriage, based on the dates of birth of both applicants.
+Parental consent is not required, however, if both parents of the minor are deceased or the minor has been previously married.
+Consent forms are available in the Marriage License department.